Related videos:

 García Estrada faces several charges, including:

--Resisting an officer with violence (two charges).
+-Resistance to an officer with violence (two charges).

--Bribery of a law officer.
+-Bribery of a law enforcement officer.

 Frequently Asked Questions about High-Speed Pursuits in Miami